APRIL RACE TALKS®

 📻 WGXC 90.7 FM & Streaming Online

-To Come info about a Special Women's Month Edition of RACE TALKS®, the show where we engage in The VERY NECESSARY Conversation on Race and Ethnicity.
-It's LIVE and brings on a very special local guest.
-Don’t miss this dynamic discussion as we review the DEI controversy with experts on the subject and show what WOMEN are doing to show their collective power.
+RACE TALKS®, the show where we engage in The VERY NECESSARY Conversation on Race and Ethnicity.
+It's LIVE and brings on a very special local guest, award winning Lex Grey!

 🌱 More about this month's Guest TALKer(s):